mehulagg/gitlab/doc/development/documentation/styleguide/index.md

 When including sample URLs in the documentation, use:

 - `example.com` when the domain name is generic.
-- `gitlab.example.com` when referring to self-managed instances of GitLab.
+- `gitlab.example.com` when referring only to self-managed GitLab instances.

-When referring to the GitLab.com SaaS instance at `gitlab.com`, do not substitute a fake URL.
+  Use `gitlab.com` for GitLab SaaS instances.

 ### Fake tokens